-Snell SA Auto Racing, Youth and Motorcycle Helmets
+Snell SA Auto Racing and SFI 24.1 Youth Auto Racing Helmets

 The one piece of equipment every racer has in common, is the Helmet.
 At RaceDay Safety, we stock a full selection of Snell SA2015 and SFI 24.1 certified Helmets, which are designed and tested specifically for auto racing.

 How To Measure for Helmet Sizing: Using a cloth tape measure, the circumference of your head should be measured at a point approximately one inch above the eyebrows in front, and at a point in the back of the head that results in the largest possible measurement.
 Take several measurements and it is best to use the largest result.
 Size charts located on the specific helmet page and are specific to that manufacturer.